ripDZL/Ripcord-Parsing-Fix/README.md

 6. Enjoy Ripcord once again!

 ## 🛠 Building from source
+Requirements: ppyinstaller
+install via powershell " pip install pyinstaller "

-Download patcher.py  and run "pyinstaller --onefile patcher.py" in the same directory.
+Download patcher.py  and run "pyinstaller --onefile patcher.py" from a command prompt window in the same directory.
 Should make a patcher.exe in a folder called dist in the same directory.